 - Academic ability

-** The number of placements at each partner schools is limited, therefore applicants are asked to make first, second, and third choices when applying
+** The number of placements at each partner schools is limited, therefore applicants are encouraged to make first, second, and third pick choices when applying

 Maybe yes, maybe no . . .